AionSystem/QLCM-STP-INTERFERENCE/README.md

 **QLCM** — the Quantum Language & Consciousness Model, developed by Osmary Lisbeth Navarro Tovar over nine years, treats language as a quantum field where meaning exists in superposition until intention collapses it.
 It defines operators for semantic coherence (ÓC), non-locality (ÓN), and dimensional structuring (ÓD), and introduces Ei — a metric for quantum-like entanglement between logons (semantic units).

-**STP** — the Sovereign Trace Protocol, developed by Sheldon K. Salmon, is a cryptographic verification architecture for AI outputs.
-It creates a deterministic SHA-256 seal on semantic content, opens a GitHub issue as a public ledger entry, and permanently records the state of an assertion at the moment it was made.
+**STP / AION** — the Sovereign Trace Protocol, developed by Sheldon K. Salmon within the AION Constitutional Stack, is a cryptographic sovereignty and verification architecture for AI-generated assertions and semantic content.
+It creates a deterministic SHA-256 seal, opens a GitHub issue as a public ledger entry, and permanently records the state of an assertion across three civilizational time systems simultaneously.

 ### The Question